sweaver2112/Regex-combined-emojis/README.md

 **-> Regex101 demo: https://regex101.com/r/2ia4m2/5**

 The expression is built programmatically from the source of the webpages listed above.
-The builder script is included, and will generate the updated list.
+The builder script is included, and will generate the updated pattern.
 The pattern itself is a single, simple alternation with the longest sequences first, and it runs fast.

 ## Usage